Mean Time Between Failure

 Equipment Performance Benchmarking

-When identical assets show drastically different MTBF values, you’ve got a reliability issue worth digging into.
-MTBF highlights outliers, allowing you to take targeted action where it's needed most.
+When identical assets show drastically different MTBF values, you have a reliability issue worth digging into.
+MTBF highlights outliers, allowing you to take targeted action where it is needed most.

 Spare Parts and Inventory Planning

 Assets with lower MTBF wear through parts faster.
-Use MTBF to guide more accurate spare part stocking, ensuring you’re neither over-ordering nor caught without critical components when failures occur.
+Use MTBF to guide more accurate spare part stocking, ensuring you are neither over-ordering nor caught without critical components when failures occur.

 Repair vs. Replace Decisions